biotite-dev/biotite/doc/tutorial/sequence/profiles.rst

 However, as discussed above, the position is crucial information to determine how conserved a certain symbol is in a family of sequences.

-Hence, we extend the concept of substitution matrices to *position-specific* matrices, which assign a score to a symbol and a position (instead of another symbols).
+Hence, we extend the concept of substitution matrices to *position-specific scoring matrices*, which assign a score to a symbol and a position (instead of another symbols).
+A typical way to create a position-specific scoring matrix is to use the log-odds matrix from a profile.

 .. jupyter-execute::

-    # For a real analysis each amino acid background frequencies should be provided
+    # For a real analysis amino acid background frequencies should be provided
     log_odds = profile.log_odds_matrix(pseudocount=1)

 Now, we encounter a problem: